Developer Documentation

 The integration tests rely on test data installed to the server.
 This is

-available in the nextcloud-docker-dev
+available in the nextcloud-docker-dev repo.

 Development environment